Shopify/themekit/docs/faq/index.md

 ---
 # FAQ

-## What is the difference between ThemeKit and Slate

-Slate is a bunch of tooling built on top of Themekit.
-Themekit is more just a client with the themes API, letting you use whichever tools you need on top.
-Slate has an opinionated set of tools that Shopify uses to develop its own themes.

 ## How can I reload the page when I make changes

 You will need to use another tool to do this, however there are many options available